Batory98/Thin-films-Color-simulation/README.md

 ## References
 If you find this code useful, please cite one of the following paper:

-'''
-Dongik Lee and Seunghun Lee,
+> Dongik Lee and Seunghun Lee, Color simulation of Multilayered Thin Films Using Python, Advances Sciences
-'''